Thorleiv Røhn: Cuban business venture

 In 1907 Røhn was granted leave from his military service.
 On 7 September 1907, he travelled from Kristiania to Cuba.
 He had invested in a stake in the 4.32 km2 "La Liza" plantation, near the city of Baracoa, which had been previously purchased by other Norwegians.
 The intention of the business venture was to grow crops of tobacco, cocoa, bananas and coconuts.
 In addition to the crops, the Norwegians planned to cut timber and raise swine for sale at the local markets.
 The enterprise failed to make a profit, and Røhn returned to Norway in late 1908.

 Second World War

 Røhn was a member of the Norwegian fascist party Nasjonal Samling.
-In the legal purge after the end of the Second World War, Røhn was convicted of treason against Norway.
+In the legal purge after the end of the Second World War, Røhn was convicted of treason against Norway and sentenced to four years in prison with forced labour.
 Because of his treason conviction, Røhn was banned from membership in the Norwegian Congo Veterans' Association (Norske kongoveteraners forening, Section de Norvège des Vétérans Coloniaux), and also lost the right to a pension from the Belgian state.